-It’s hard to imagine interests with less of a budget than Microsoft, for example, exploring how to site data centres under the ocean to benefit from the naturally cool temperatures.
-Similarly, Google’s own AI-based DCIM cannot be deployed without deep learning at a particular site, so an equivalent commercial system capable of rolling out to more diverse data centres is still many steps away.
+It’s hard to imagine interests with less of a budget than Microsoft, for example, exploring how to site data centers under the ocean to benefit from the naturally cool temperatures.
+Similarly, Google’s own AI-based DCIM cannot be deployed without deep learning at a particular site, so an equivalent commercial system capable of rolling out to more diverse data centers is still many steps away.

 There are certainly reasons to worry about market consolidation, but as an increasing share of data storage, processing and network traffic moves to hyperscale providers—with their share expected to reach 57%, 69% and 53% respectively by 2020—the world is shifting toward those companies that can best leverage emerging technologies to enhance sustainability.